 If you have children and are considering separation, then inevitably they will be your first concern and priority.
 You will need to discuss and decide where they will live, and how often they will spend time with both parents.
 Often parents are able to agree on these important decisions, in which case no Court intervention will be necessary.

-Child Arrangements Orders.
 Child Arrangements Orders have now replaced Residence and Contact, and before them Custody and Access, which disappeared a long time ago.
 Child Arrangements Orders are Court Orders that regulate the living and contact arrangements for a child, or deal with specific issues relating to a child, following parental separation.
-If it is not possible to reach agreement about where a child should live, or how often they should see their parents, then we would recommend that the parties consider trying alternative dispute resolution either by the Mediation process or by using the Collaborative Law process.
+If it is not possible to reach agreement about where a child should live, or how often they should see their parents, then we would recommend that the parties consider trying alternative dispute resolution either by round table meetings or by using the Collaborative Law process.

 If you do end up going to Court, the Court will consider all the circumstances of the case, and also specific factors which we detail on the attached fact sheet.
 For specific advice about your individual circumstances, please contact one of our Solicitors at email: email@example.com.

-For further information click here.
+For more information please click here.